dev-hedgehog/product-editor/README.txt

 == Changelog ==

+= 1.0.3 =
+* bugfix fatal error
+* add rounding an integer part of number

 = 1.0.2 =
 * added multiplying existing prices by a value
 * added rounding prices with a required precision